-Subsequently, the Hawai'i Department of Land and Natural Resources Division of Forestry and Wildlife (DOFAW) and the Hawai'i Department of Agriculture (HDOA), along with other government entities and the University of Hawai'i, initiated a project to examine species that would be appropriate biocontrols against Erythrina gall wasp.
-Three parasitoids that are known to attack Erythrina gall wasp were collected during exploratory trips in Tanzania in 2005; these are two eulophid parasitoids (Aprostocetus exertus La Salle and Aprostocetus nitens Prinsloo and Kelly) and the eurytomid parasitoid, Eurytoma erythrinae Gates and Delvare.
+Subsequently, the Hawai'i Department of Land and Natural Resources Division of Forestry and Wildlife (DOFAW), the Hawai'i Department of Agriculture (HDOA), the University of Hawai'i (UH), and other government entities, initiated a project to examine species that would be appropriate biocontrols against Erythrina gall wasp.
+Three parasitoids found to attack Erythrina gall wasp were collected during biological control exploration in Kenya, South Africa, and Tanzania from 2005 to 2006; these are two eulophid parasitoids (Aprostocetus exertus La Salle and Aprostocetus nitens Prinsloo and Kelly) and the eurytomid parasitoid, Eurytoma erythrinae Gates and Delvare.
 E. erythrinae and A. nitens, in particular, showed promise as biocontrol agents.